NVIDIA/aistore/docker/README.md

 ## Introduction

-DFC can be run as a cluster of Docker containers.
+AIStore can be run as a cluster of Docker containers.
 There are three modes of operation: development (docker/dev directory), production (docker/prod directory), and quick start (docker/quick_start directory).

 ### Development Mode

 This mode is currently used for development purposes.
-All docker containers mount the same host's DFC source directory, and then execute from this single source.
-Upon restart (of the DFC cluster), all changes made in the host will, therefore, take an immediate effect.
+All docker containers mount the same host's AIStore source directory, and then execute from this single source.
+Upon restart (of the AIStore cluster), all changes made in the host will, therefore, take an immediate effect.
 Note: The development mode is currently being maintained and updated.

 ### Production Mode